My Blog List

 The flight is only half-full, but by the time I figure that out, all the empty seats are taken by the stretched legs of the lucky ones who were fast enough to claim them.
 I am stuck at the window for 15 hours with the pilgrims.

 Three hours go by before Rita comes to report about the great food and service they have in business class.
 “It’s like a restaurant there, the food is great,” she gushes from the aisle, partially leaning on the pilgrim man’s seat.
 “And the bed is so comfortable.
 There is no one next to me.
 I have the whole place to myself.”
 She produces one of her cutesy giggles again, pleased with her fabulous spot.
 “They give you anything you want.
 It’s amazing.”
-She completely forgets that she was going to offer to switch places with me so I could stretch my legs.
+She completely forgot that she was going to offer to switch places with me so I could stretch my legs.

 “How are you?” she remembers to ask.